Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 ## Faux Overloaded Constructor

 PHP has some neat language features that mean you could create something that works like multiple constructors.
-I don’t recommend this option because it isn’t immediately apparent what is happening in the code, which means when you come back to look at it some time in the future you will have to re-acquaint yourself with the concept.
+I don't recommend this option because it isn't immediately apparent what is happening in the code, which means when you come back to look at it some time in the future you will have to re-acquaint yourself with the concept.

 ```php
 class ExampleSearchClass